sch3m4/mqtt-ble-tracker/README.md

 ### Multiple trackers

-To use multiple tracker devices in different rooms
+Using multiple tracker devices in diferent locations.

+- `single_tracker` setting must be set to `false` in `config.yaml`
+- `mqtt.topic` must be unique for each tracker device:
+  - Tracker device of the livingroom: `topic: bletracker/livingroom`
+  - Tracker device of the bedroom: `topic: bletracker/bedroom`
+  - ...